dubreuia/intellij-plugin-save-actions/README.md

 | Reformat file                      | Enable / disable formatting (configured in "File > Settings > Code Style").
 See "Reformat only changed code" for more options
 | Reformat only changed lines        | Enable / disable formatting for only changed lines, which will work only if a VCS is configured
 | Rearrange fields and methods       | Enable / disable re-ordering of fields and methods (configured in "File > Settings > Code Style > Java > Arrangement")
-| Reformat only changed code         | Enable / disable formatting for changed code only.
-If VCS is configured, it is used to check which lines where modified.
-If VCS is not configured, the code will always get reformatted

 ### Build